Daily Question 09/25/2024: Sum of Prefix Scores of Strings

 Repeated Words

-When a word is repeated, it is useful to use the terminates
+When a word is repeated, it is useful to use the terminates attribute as an integer.

 Improved Solution

-value is incremented every time a value that has occurred is reinserted, then it makes since to make a trie of prefixes, e.g.
+Since the terminates value is incremented every time a value that has occurred is reinserted, then it makes since to make a trie of prefixes, e.g.

 a -> a -> a